hellerve/blog/wip/Carp.md

 macro systems exploit this fact; the compiler introduces a separate step into its compilation toolchain that evaluates macros and expands their use.
 It’s essentially a small interpreter that is geared towards rewriting Lisp forms into other forms.
-This enables to introduce interesting new syntax without changing the language proper, and in fact that is how `for` and the threading macro `=>` are defined in Carp.
+This enables us to introduce interesting new syntax without changing the language proper, and in fact that is how `for` and the threading macro `=>` are defined in Carp.